Bite Me The Show About Edibles

 Most failed infusions come down to a handful of predictable errors.
 Here's what to watch for before you waste good cannabis on bad technique.

 Produces a weak or completely inert infusion.
-Always decarb first at 220–240°F for 30–45 minutes before infusing.
-There is no shortcut here.
+Always decarb first at 220 to 240°F for 30 to 45 minutes before infusing.
+There is no shortcut here, and there is no fixing it after the fact.

 Too high a temperature degrades cannabinoids and destroys terpenes.
-Keep infusion temp below 200°F (93°C).
-Low and slow is the mantra.
+Keep infusion temperature below 200°F (93°C).
+Low and slow is the rule, not the suggestion.

 Cannabinoids bind to fat.
 Too little fat means poor extraction and weak results.
-Don't substitute low-fat versions in infusion recipes; it defeats the point.
+Do not substitute low-fat versions in infusion recipes; it defeats the entire point.

 Leaving plant material in your infusion affects taste, texture, and can cause mold in storage.
-Use cheesecloth and avoid squeezing hard; pressing extracts bitter chlorophyll.
+Use cheesecloth and avoid squeezing too hard; pressing extracts bitter chlorophyll you do not want.

 You now have the foundation.
 Decarb.
 Choose your medium.
 Infuse.
 Label.
 Create.
 Dose carefully.
 Store properly.
 Repeat until you're making the best edibles of your life.